Electrical and Computer Systems Engineering

 The Electrical and Computer Systems Engineering discipline has developed a set of Program Outcomes (POs) for all of its graduates based on the competencies required by the Malaysian Engineering Accreditation Council.

-1. Electrical and Computer Systems Engineering Knowledge: Apply knowledge of mathematics, natural science, engineering fundamentals and specialization in Electrical and Computer Systems Engineering to the solution of complex engineering problems
+PO1 - Engineering Knowledge: Apply knowledge of mathematics, natural science, computing and engineering fundamentals, and an engineering specialization as specified in WK1 to WK4 respectively to develop solutions to complex engineering problems

-2. Problem Analysis: Identify, formulate, survey research literature and analyze complex Electrical and Computer Systems Engineering problems reaching substantiated conclusions using first principles of mathematics, natural sciences and engineering sciences
+PO2 - Problem Analysis: Identify, formulate, research literature and analyze complex engineering problems reaching substantiated conclusions using first principles of mathematics, natural sciences and engineering sciences with holistic considerations for sustainable development (WK1 to WK4)

-4. Research-based Investigation: Conduct investigations of complex Electrical and Computer Systems Engineering problems using research-based knowledge and research methods including design of experiments, analysis and interpretation of data, and synthesis of information to provide valid conclusions.
+PO4 - Investigations: Conduct investigation of complex engineering problems using research methods including research-based knowledge, including design of experiments, analysis and interpretation of data, and synthesis of information to provide valid conclusions (WK8)

-5. Modern Tool Usage: Create, select and apply appropriate techniques, resources, and modern engineering and IT tools, including prediction and modelling, to complex Electrical and Computer Systems Engineering problems, with an understanding of the limitations
+PO5 - Tool Usage: Create, select and apply, and recognize limitation of appropriate techniques, resources, and modern engineering and IT tools, including prediction and modelling, to complex engineering problems, (WK2 and WK6)

-8. Ethics: Apply ethical principles and commit to professional ethics and responsibilities and norms of engineering practice
+PO7 - Ethics: Apply ethical principles and commit to professional ethics and norms of engineering practice and adhere to relevant national and international laws.
+Demonstrate an understanding of the need for diversity and inclusion (WK9)

-10. Individual and Team work: Function effectively as an individual, and as a member or leader in diverse teams and in multi-disciplinary settings
+PO8 - Individual and Team Work: Function effectively as an individual, and as a member or leader in diverse and inclusive teams and in multidisciplinary, face-to-face, remote and distributed settings (WK9)

-11. Lifelong Learning: Recognize the need for, and have the preparation and ability to engage in independent and life-long learning in the broadest context of technological change
+PO11- Lifelong Learning: Recognise the need for, and have the preparation and ability for i) independent and life-long learning ii) adaptability to new and emerging technologies and iii) critical thinking in the broadest context of technological change (WK8)

 Mapping of Units to POs